Fill mason jars with dried goods for oven canning. Leave 1/2″ of headspace.

 - Potholders and towels

 Half gallon and quart jars are a great size for most foods, but you can use pint jars if you’re preserving food for just one person.
-You can also use ½ pint or smaller jars to oven can small amounts of spices, baking powder, etc. Foods that can be preserved with this method include:
+You can also use a ½ pint or smaller jars to oven can small amounts of spices, baking powder, etc. Foods that can be preserved with this method include:

 - White rice, oats, and other grains